Published by Ronan Bryan on March 28, 2019, 8:00 am in Promotion, Blog post

 Over the past decade or two, attempts have been made to identify a tighter, more meaningful group of companies, with labels such as Gazelles, High-growth enterprises and more recently Scaleups, that describe enterprises with average annualised growth in employees or turnover greater than 20% a year, over a three-year period, and with ten or more employees at the beginning of the observation period.

-Sherry Coutu’s November 2014 “Scale-Up” report, commissioned by BIS, used data from the Office for National Statistics to show that there are 8,923 scaleup firms in the UK.
+Sherry Coutu’s November 2014 “Scale-Up” report, commissioned by BIS, used data from the Office for National Statistics to show that there were - at the time - 8,923 scaleup firms in the UK.
 According to the data at ScaleUpBritain these lists include some very large companies with billion pound annual revenues and exclude many, many investor-backed and/or innovative growth companies with impressive - albeit less dramatic and consistent - growth.
+In June 2018 the ScaleUp Institute reported that "the number of scaleup businesses in the UK rose from 31,440 in 2015 to 35,210 in 2016.
+Although scaleups account for less than one per cent of the number of businesses in the UK, their combined revenues amount to almost £1trn and they generate 3.5m jobs."

 Then there is a much, much more select group named after a mythical beast: Unicorns - private technology companies with a $1bn valuation.
 There are not many of these around - hence the name - but some of them will be GRID companies because of their annual turnover, at least for a while...